navidrome/website/content/en/docs/Developers/dev-environment.md

 #### Configuring Visual Studio Code
   1. Click on Extensions (present on leftmost column), install _Remote Development_ extension and reload VSCode.
-  2. Press <kbd>F1</kbd>, execute _Remote-WSL: New Window_
+  2. Press <kbd>F1</kbd>, execute _Remote-WSL: New Window_.
+This will connect your installed Linux distro to VSCode.
-  3. This will connect your installed Linux distro to VSCode.
+  3. Now you can open a VSCode terminal and you'll be able to run any Linux command.

-Now that you have a working instance of Linux running on your machine, follow the steps above for Unix-based system.
+Now that you have a working instance of Linux running on your machine, follow the steps above for Unix-based system, in the VSCode terminal.
 For more information on working with VSCode+WSL, check their [documentation](https://code.visualstudio.com/docs/remote/wsl).